carpentries-incubator/workflows-nextflow/episodes/05-processes-part2.md

 ## Directives

-Directive declarations allow the definition of optional settings, like the number of cpus and amount of memory, that affect the execution of the current process without affecting the task itself.
+Directive declarations allow the definition of optional settings, like the number of `cpus` and amount of `memory`, that affect the execution of the current process without affecting the task itself.

 They must be entered at the top of the process body, before any other declaration blocks (i.e. `input`, `output`, etc).